South Georgia

 South Georgia and the South Sandwich Islands are a British Overseas Territory in the southern Atlantic Ocean.
 With a collection of islands, consisting of the main South Georgia Island and a chain of smaller islands known as the South Sandwich Islands, it is one of the remotest and wildest places on earth.

-South Georgia itself is a small island only 176km long, but with a 3,000m snow-capped mountain range, with some of the world’s largest congregations of wildlife and a truly fascinating human history, In the summer almost 75% of the island is covered in snow, ice, and glaciers.
-Come winter, a covering of snow reaches right down to the water’s edge.
+South Georgia itself is a small island only 176km long, but with a 3,000m snow-capped mountain range, with some of the world’s largest congregations of wildlife and a truly fascinating human history.
 Let Sir David Attenborough inspire you and watch his short video ‘South Georgia – A Visitor’s Guide’.

 South Georgia Overview